 $50 a year after 12 months inactivity

-6. IG – Trusted Share Trading Platform With Competitive-Fees
+6. IG – Best Share Trading Platform in South Africa for Diversity

 Commission